Jemimah-Odame-Mensah/Auditing-Project/README.md

 # Internal Security Audit for Botium Toys

-As part of my cybersecurity training, I conducted an internal security audit for a fictional company, Botium Toys, to assess IT infrastructure risks and compliance with E.U. regulations.
+As part of my Google cybersecurity training, I conducted an internal security audit for a fictional company, Botium Toys, to assess IT infrastructure risks and compliance with E.U. regulations.
 Using the NIST Cybersecurity Framework and a compliance checklist, I identified vulnerabilities, compliance gaps, and proposed actionable recommendations to enhance security and support business growth.
 This project demonstrated my expertise in risk assessment, compliance auditing, and IT governance.

 ## Project Background